Skip to content

 Scenario 4: Lifetime Gifts That Weren't Equal

 Over the years, you helped your children differently.
 You paid for one child's private college education while another attended a state school on scholarship.
 You gave one child a down payment for a house.
 You bailed another out of credit card debt twice.
-You funded one child's wedding while another eloped.
+Your children know about these differences, even if you've never added them up.

+The equitable approach: calculate the approximate total of lifetime gifts to each child and adjust the inheritance to bring the overall total into balance.
 You don't need to be precise to the penny.
-A reasonable estimate is sufficient.
 The point isn't accounting accuracy — it's demonstrating that you've thought about fairness across the entire parent-child financial relationship, not just the final distribution.

-Aim for Column D to be roughly equal across children.
+Create a simple spreadsheet with each child's name, estimated total of lifetime gifts, proposed inheritance, and the combined total.
+Aim for the combined total to be roughly equal across children.
 Show this to your children and explain the reasoning.

 Scenario 5: Children From Different Marriages